Fusing Blockchain and AI with Metaverse: A Survey: Blockchain in Metaverse

-DeFi, based on smart contracts and Fungible Tokens (FT), offers a new approach to innovate economic models in metaverse.
-Existing successful solutions, such as Uniswap \cite{angeris2019analysis}, a decentralized exchange (DEX) implemented on Ethereum, automatically provides users with liquidity for their tokens.
-DEXs is a new kind of marketplace that can offer secure peer-to-peer exchange of crypto asset tokens for trading \cite{dai2020dex}.
-Because the core of a DEX, named \textit{atomic swap}, enables two parties to exchange tokens or crypto-assets without involving an intermediary party.
+Empowering by the advanced blockchain technologies, decentralized finance (DeFi) can boost the decentralized market and business in the metaverse.
+We review several representative studies related to the DeFi market and business here.
+In \cite{daian2020flash}, the authors analyze the behavior of arbitrage bots in the context of the cryptocurrency market.
+They find that arbitrage robots could observe the transactions in the transaction pool and perform arbitrage without risks.
+They also present a cooperative strategy to maximize the profit of arbitrage robots and point out that miners could act as arbitrage robots under certain circumstances.
+However, the MEV (miner extractable value) could incentivize the emergence of forking attacks.
+The authors propose a cooperative bidding strategy for them to strive for more profit.
+They also find that the current amount of MEV in a month is more than 25$\times$ the cost of a 51\% attack on Ethereum.
+DeFi, based on smart contracts and Fungible Tokens (FT), offers a new approach to innovate economic models in the metaverse.
+Existing successful solutions, such as Uniswap \cite{angeris2019analysis}, a decentralized exchange (DEX) implemented on Ethereum, automatically provide users with liquidity for their tokens.
+DEXs is a new kind of marketplace that can offer a secure peer-to-peer exchange of crypto-asset tokens for trading \cite{dai2020dex}.
+The core of a DEX, named \textit{atomic swap}, enables two parties to exchange tokens or crypto-assets without involving an intermediary party.
 Cybex \cite{cybex} as a DEXs-based DApp, provides a peer-to-peer marketplace for tokens to be exchanged.
-Cybex also issues its own token called CYB.
-It is worth noting that CYB is only allowed to use in the Cybex market when paying for the exchange of new tokens, staking to borrow crypto asset tokens, and paying transaction fees, etc. The Diem Blockchain \cite{diem} is the technological backbone of the payment system, operated by a network of validator nodes.
+Cybex also issues its token called CYB.
+It is worth noting that CYB is only allowed to use in the Cybex market when paying for the exchange of new tokens, staking to borrow crypto-asset tokens, paying transaction fees, etc. The Diem Blockchain \cite{diem} is the technological backbone of the payment system, operated by a network of validator nodes.
 The software that implements the blockchain is open-sourced so that anyone can build upon it and scale their financial needs.